Killing Me Softly (film): Plot

 Soon after, Alice receives yet another warning.
 Following the trail, she discovers that Adele has been missing for eight months.
 She also finds a picture of Adele at the same cabin where she and Adam honeymooned.
 She realizes she doesn't feel safe with him and runs to the police.
 She tells her story, insisting they reopen Adele's missing persons case, but they can't do anything without any evidence, telling her they can only keep him for a few hours.
 Alice seeks help from Deborah, telling her she believes Adam killed Adele for leaving him and buried her at the cabin.
 On the way to the cabin, Deborah admits that she was the one who sent the messages to Alice, because she wanted to save her from Adam's violent rages.
 When Adam returns home from the police station, he finds that Alice was there and left the two pictures, and realizes she must have gone to the cemetery.

 At the cemetery, Alice discovers a body buried in the dirt, wearing the same necklace that Deborah gave her.
-Deborah tells her that Adele didn't have to die, if she had only gone back to her husband.
+Deborah tells her that Adele didn't have to die, if only she had told her she was going back to her husband.
 Deborah revealed that she had sex with Adam when he was 15 years old, resulting in her subsequent obsession with her own brother and need to rid his life of any other woman.
 She tries to kill Alice, but Adam appears in time and saves her.
 Furious, Deborah tries to kill him but is stopped short by Alice, who shoots her with a flare pistol.

 Adam tells Alice that he and his sister used to come to the cabin together, but that he thought that if Alice just trusted him, then everything would be alright.
 Adam is led away by police that morning.